 The Meerte surname is thought to derive from either the Old English word "mere," meaning "pond," or from "maere," which meant "boundary."
 In either case, the name was probably topographic, taken on by someone who lived near one these features.

 Early Origins of the Meerte family

-Another 121 words (9 lines of text) covering the years 1634, 1715 and 1659 are included under the topic Early Meerte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meerte research.
+Another 62 words (4 lines of text) covering the years 1634, 1715 and 1659 are included under the topic Early Meerte History in all our PDF Extended History products and printed products wherever possible.

 Meerte Spelling Variations

 Spelling variations of this family name include: Meares, Mear, Mears, Meer, Meere and others.

 Early Notables of the Meerte family (pre 1700)